sachinchaturvedi93/sachinchaturvedi93/README.md

   - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow [Book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
 - I’m looking to collaborate with other content creators
 - 2020/2021 Goals: Contribute more to Open Source projects
-- Fun fact: I have a degree in Civil Engineering!
+- Fun fact: I have a degree in Civil Engineering! :construction_worker:

 <br />